 Ecommerce risk management starts with knowing which policy covers which risk.
 Match each of the six categories in the table to your current program and look for exclusions, sublimits, and missing coverage lines.
 The policy reads fine until you get to the exclusions page.
 That is where claims get denied.

-A flat-fee broker like Coverwatch shops across 35+ carriers and has no commission incentive to steer you toward one policy over another.
-A coverage review maps your risk profile to the right policies and flags what is missing, typically within 24-48 hours.
+A flat-fee broker like Coverwatch shops across 60+ carriers and has no commission incentive to steer you toward one policy over another.
+A coverage review maps your risk profile to the right policies and flags gaps, typically within 24-48 hours.
+If you have taken outside investment or added board members, D&O insurance for funded ecommerce brands is another gap worth closing early.
 For a step-by-step walkthrough of what to buy and when, see the new seller insurance checklist.

 No. GL policies exclude recall costs through the sistership exclusion.
 GL covers the lawsuit if someone is injured, but pulling the product, notifying customers, and shipping returns aren't covered.
 Some carriers offer a recall endorsement that can be added to a GL policy for lower-risk product categories.
 For high-risk categories like supplements or children's products, a standalone product recall policy is the standard approach.